Mandai burnt car murder

-On 30 November 1992, 32-year-old Tan Heng Hong (陈庆宏 (Chén Qìnghóng)), a Singaporean odd-job labourer and loan shark, was murdered by two security guards, S. S. Asokan and Maniam Rathinswamy, who lured him to a room at Tan Tock Seng Hospital under the pretext of offering to sell gold.
+On 30 November 1992, 32-year-old Tan Heng Hong (陈庆宏 (Chén Qìnghóng, Tân Khèng-hông)), a Singaporean odd-job labourer and loan shark, was murdered by two security guards, S. S. Asokan and Maniam Rathinswamy, who lured him to a room at Tan Tock Seng Hospital under the pretext of offering to sell gold.
 After he was slashed to death with an axe and a knife, Tan's corpse was left inside his car and both Maniam and Asokan drove the car to Mandai, where they set the car alight to cover up the murder.
 The burnt car and Tan's charred remains were eventually discovered, leading the police to investigate Tan's death.
 Asokan and Maniam were both arrested more than a month later in Malaysia and Singapore respectively.
 They were both found guilty of murder, and they were executed on 8 September 1995.

 Death of Tan Heng Hong

 On 30 November 1992, a farmer discovered a burnt car with human remains (whose gender was unidentifiable) and a charred head of an axe inside a forested area at Mandai.
 The police investigated and established it as a case of murder.
 Incidentally, in April that same year, there had been a separate case of another burnt car with human remains along a dirt track off Mandai Road.

 The victim was later identified as 32-year-old Tan Heng Hong (alias Ah Hong), an odd-job labourer who engaged in illegal moneylending.
 Due to the extent that the body had been burnt, it took over a month for him to be definitively identified.
 The car inside which Tan's body was discovered was purchased under the name of one of Tan's four brothers, despite it being Tan's vehicle.
 Tan's widowed father was a fish seller and Tan himself was the third of five sons and lived alone in a rental flat.
 He was reported missing for three days at the time his body was found and his death discovered.
 According to Tan's father, Tan was last seen alive on 29 November 1992, when he came to pay respects to his deceased mother.

 It was established that Tan died either on the night of 29 November 1992 or the early morning of 30 November 1992.
 Professor Chao Tzee Cheng, a forensic pathologist, examined the body and found that there was little soot particles in the throat and lungs, and concluded that the victim did not die in the fire.
 He determined that the cause of death was a cut artery in the victim's neck, based on blood splatters found at the printing room of Tan Tock Seng Hospital, where Tan was last seen alive with two Indian men for a business matter.
 The injury to the neck, according to Professor Chao, caused excessive bleeding that led to Tan's death.